 - BeoArt House — Lovely place with evening sessions.
 They don’t provide actual classes, but they will help you with whatever kind of art you want to do (drawing, painting, sculpture, calligraphy, etc.) and give you all the supplies, so you can just show up.

 - Djokovic’s Novak Tennis Center is excellent for tennis (and cheap).
 There’s also tennis in Kalemegdan park.

 - There are basketball hoops in many public parks.
 Just bring your own ball.

 - Clubs — Belgrade’s splavs (river barges) are super cool, and a famous source of the city’s nightlife.
-They were all required to close at 11 pm due to Covid, though, so we didn’t visit any.

 - You are technically supposed to get a White Card (Bela Karta) at your local police station within 24 hours of arrival and anytime you change your address.
 Airbnbs and hotels are supposed to do it for you automatically, but make sure to check with them.
 You probably won’t get hassled without one if you stay away from the police, and they won’t check for it at the airport when you leave.